Audits & assessments

-- We provide action plans
+- We provide prioritized action plans

-- Dedicated expert full time on your project
+- A dedicated expert on your project

-- An on-site action focused on your main requirements, driven by a Siveco project manager, assisted by maintenance engineers
+- An on-site action focused on your main requirements, driven by a Siveco China project manager, assisted by maintenance engineers

 - A partnership approach of our work: we recommend efficient, long-term solutions, and prepare your teams in a self-working organization

-Safety is non-negotiable: all Siveco employees will wear the necessary personal protection equipment when working on site.
+Safety is non-negotiable: all Siveco China employees will wear the necessary personal protection equipment when working on site.

-Note that all Siveco projects are offered on a fixed price basis for the scope defined in an agreement.
+Note that all Siveco China projects are offered on a fixed price basis for the scope defined in an agreement.

-The Siveco assessments are based on a standard assessment methodology that we have used in many projects across China, and on the professional expertise of our team members, always capable to adapt and improvise if needed.
+The Siveco China assessments are based on a standard assessment methodology that we have used in many projects across China, and on the professional expertise of our team members, always capable to adapt and improvise if needed.